re-l124c41plus/warframe-linux/README.md

 ## Installation Instructions

-Option A: Download Lutris and run my Lutris install script for warframe:
+Option A: Download Lutris.
+If you have lutris already, please make sure it is updated to version 0.4.13 or higher, as older versions had problems running batch scripts.
+Next, run my Lutris install script for warframe:
 [Lutris 0.4.13](https://lutris.net/downloads/)
 [Warframe Install Script for Lutris](https://lutris.net/games/warframe/)